dexta/mariadb-galera-docker/swarm/README.md

 =====================
 Automated deployment of the docker based MariaDB Galera cluster into Docker CE or EE.

+## Requirements

+The deployment assumes you have a cluster with remote API enabled, and that you have the certificates required to connect.
+For example, a cluster built with [cluster-builder](https://github.com/ids/cluster-builder).

+For __Docker CE__ built with cluster-builder, the certificates are stored in the deployment package folder (located in __clusters__), and the certificates are placed within the __api-certs__ folder.
+The YAML configuration file discussed below would need a relative or absolute path to this folder.

+For __Docker EE__ built with cluster-builder, the certificates must be downloaded through the UCP Web UI.
+The download package can be extracted, and within it will be the required certificates.
+The YAML configuration file discussed below would need a relative or absolute path to this folder.

 ## Notes

 - The service name for the galera-haproxy service is the entry point, so if the stack is named "tier1", then the address of the MariaDB cluster for mysql clients is: __tier1_galera-haproxy:3306__.
 This is how other containers should connect to MariaDB.